-Except for the design choices, we also evaluate the effectiveness of our hyper-parameters. \autoref{fig:hyper-param} shows the micro F1 score is influenced by the batch size, maximum sentence length, and learning rate, where the best combination we have tested so far is batch size 16, maximum sentence length 32, learning rate $1\times10^{-4}$. \autoref{fig:Legal-BERT-HSLN-confusion} shows the confusion matrix using this combination of hyperparameters, and it is found that the best Micro F1 score we achieve in the validation set is 0.828.
+Except for the design choices, we also evaluate the effectiveness of our hyper-parameters. \autoref{fig:hyper-param} shows the micro F1 score is influenced by the batch size, maximum sentence length, and learning rate, where the best combination we have tested so far is batch size 16, maximum sentence length 32, learning rate $1\times10^{-4}$.
+All weighted-F1 scores in \autoref{fig:hyper-param} are calculated from \texttt{sklearn.metrics.f1\_score} function with the \texttt{weighted} option. \autoref{fig:Legal-BERT-HSLN-confusion} shows the confusion matrix using this combination of hyperparameters, and it is found that the best Micro F1 score we achieve in the validation set is 0.828.
 Although the major error contribution is no longer in the PREMABLE label, the accuracy of the PRE\_NOT\_RELIED label is 0 which is the same as reported by the state-of-the-art solution~\cite{kalamkar2022corpus}.
 For future experiments, we suggest studying this outlier effect.

 \paragraph{Performance on Test Set} After the task organizer released the test, we test Legal-BEST-HSLN and submitted the predictions.
 Surprisingly, we obtained the micro F1 score of 0.8343 and ranked No. 5 out of 27 teams.
 Note that the test performance is better than all performance on the validation set.
 Therefore, we believe that there is a shift in the distribution of the training, validation, and test sets.